Overv/VulkanTutorial/10_Multisampling.md

 }
 ```

-We have now creates a couple of new Vulkan resources, so let's not forget to release them when necessary:
+We have now created a couple of new Vulkan resources, so let's not forget to release them when necessary:

 ```c++
 void cleanupSwapChain() {